5 Reasons to Try a New Rehab When Successful Recovery Hasn’t Been Achieved

 It Won’t Be Stale

 Every single patient should be treated as a unique case in addiction treatment.
 By going to the same facility a person is bound to run into some of the same group activities.
 Some of the information is likely to be redundant.
 This alone can make a person tune out and not get everything they can and should get out of treatment.
 It is important to spend every moment in rehab soaking up as much information as possible.
 If a person gets bored, they are less likely to do so.
 By going to a new rehab, they will have exposure to new opinions, new group classes, and new facilitators.
 Even if the information is vaguely the same, a new person offers a fresh perspective.

 New Services like Neurofeedback Therapy

 Treatment facilities are beginning to use many alternative treatments in addition to clinical and therapeutic services.
-One such alterative at the Florida House Experience is Neurofeedback Therapy and Training.
+One such alterative at FHE Health is Neurofeedback Therapy and Training.
 It is a cutting-edge way to treat addiction by essentially training the patient’s brain to react differently.
 Neurofeedback exercises the brain so that it regains the function it had before it was reliant upon drugs or alcohol.
 It measures brain activity to understand more about the thought patterns and specific behaviors of the addict.
 Similarly, Neurofeedback Therapy helps mood disorders like anxiety, depression and bipolar disorder.